 The solicitor also has to view the property contract.
 This is even more important when you are buying property that has not been built.
 Buying offplan has many risks attached to it but by investigating the developer, title deed and the contract you are lowering your financial risk or losing your complete investment.
 There are clauses which has to be in the contract and this we have explained on antoher post on this website.

-If you are looking at buying any property in Phuket or for that matter Thailand then speak to our solicitors in Thailand or simply walk into any of our offices located in all the major cities of Thailand to have a confidential talk with any of our legal staff.
-If you are not in Thailand then see our main website for more details and our tollfree US and UK telephone numbers or simply speak to us online on our website via live chat.
+If you are looking at buying any property in Phuket or for that matter Thailand then speak to our solicitors in Thailand or simply walk into any of our offices located in all the major cities of Thailand to have a personalized consultation with any of our legal staff.